Dave Newmark

-David L. "Dave" Newmark (born September 11, 1946) is an American former professional basketball player.
+David L. Newmark (born September 11, 1946) is an American former professional basketball player.
+He played college basketball for the Columbia Lions.

 Biography

 Born in Brooklyn, New York, Newmark is Jewish, and graduated from Lincoln High School in New York City.
 He was a high school All-American.

-He played in the 1966 Pan American Maccabiah Games in Brazil.
-He played with, among others, Barry Liebowitz, Mark Turenshine and Rick Weitzman.
+He played in the 1966 Pan American Maccabiah Games in Brazil, at which Team USA won a gold medal.
+He played with, among others, Barry Leibowitz, Mark Turenshine, and Rick Weitzman.

-He played college basketball at Columbia University.
+He played college basketball at Columbia University ('69).
 As a sophomore in 1966 he had a rebounding average of 13.3 per game (best in the conference), scored 22.4 points per game (second in the conference), and was named an All-American.
 He was named All-Ivy League in 1966 and 1968.

 A 7'0" center, he played in the National Basketball Association on the Chicago Bulls the 1968-69 season and on the Atlanta Hawks in 1969-70.
 He then spent the 1970–71 season in the American Basketball Association as a member of the Carolina Cougars.
 In his NBA/ABA career, he scored 1,003 total points and grabbed 678 total rebounds.

 Newmark later played in Israel for Hapoel Tel Aviv during the 1973–74 and 1977–78 seasons.

+He is a member of both the Columbia University Basketball Hall of Fame, and the Jewish Sports Heritage Association Hall of Fame.

 He has two children, Rebecca Newmark Goldman and Brian Newmark.